 Procedures that most insurance companies approve are most likely the lowest cost options; and sometimes, this is not necessarily the best, long-term option for the patient.
 Dr. Norowski prefers not to be tied to just offering the lesser option, just because it is the lowest cost.
-He prefers to give the patient the ability to say ‘Yes’ to the best option.
+He prefers to give the patient the ability to say ‘yes’ to the best option.

-When you consider a dentist or dental office, you should consider the following factors, as these all factor into your final total costs.
-You should consider the skill of the practitioner, quality of their work, materials used, how long the work will last, cost of follow-up care, maintenance required, your personal comfort level, the dental office environment, and the knowledge and experience level of the staff.
+When you’re choosing a dentist or dental office, you should consider the following as these all factor into your final total costs.
+You should consider the skill of the practitioner, quality of their work, materials used, how long the work will last, cost of follow-up care, maintenance required, your personal comfort level, the dental office environment and the knowledge and experience level of the staff.
 Our mission statement includes a commitment to excellence, integrity and being very transparent about your treatment options.
 We’d rather you spend your hard-earned dollars on dental procedures that are going to last for the long term and be an investment in smile ownership.
 Price should never be your sole deciding factor when choosing a dentist.

 What do I do if I have my teeth pulled or have implants and I am missing teeth and have to wait for things to heal?

 We make a transitional denture – we call it ‘the little pearl’ – that helps keep your normal appearance while you are waiting for your permanent fixture or while you are healing.
 These dentures can be made inexpensively depending on how many teeth are involved.
-It helps restore your smile, supports soft facial structure/tissue, holds your “bite” in position, and keeps you from developing TMG jaw joint issues.
+It helps restore your smile, supports soft facial structure/tissue, holds your “bite” in position and keeps you from developing TMG jaw joint issues.

 I am experiencing jaw and joint pain.
 Do you treat TMJ?

-We provide a wide range of services to assess, evaluate, and diagnose TMJ that may cause joint, facial, neck, eye or back pain.
+We provide a wide range of services to assess, evaluate and diagnose TMJ that may cause joint, facial, neck, eye or back pain.
 These issues are complex and usually multi-faceted.
 We offer three grades of appliances to overcome these pain issues.
 We can also talk to you about your bite and any missing teeth that may be impacting the TMJ issues you are experiencing.

 I’ve seen ads on TV for products like Invisalign.
 Do you offer these services?